Kim Komando: Career

 In 1992, she formed "The Komando Corporation" with herself as President/CEO and her mother as Secretary.
 She quit sales at Unisys to focus on her syndicated newspaper column and radio show.
 However, she was only earning $60 a week from the column and show combined.
 Komando developed computer training tapes that she wrote, hosted, and called Komputer Tutor, which she sold via an infomercial.
 Over 150,000 tapes were sold for $80 to $120 each.
 The second generation of tapes included Prodigy.
 America Online was included with the third generation of tapes.
 Kim Komando negotiated a role running the computer section on AOL's site.
 The domain Komando.com hosted "Kim Komando's Komputer Klinic" for several years.

-Komando was the Technology Editor of Popular Mechanics magazine from 1995 to 1998.
+Komando was the technology editor of Popular Mechanics magazine from 1995 to 1998.
 She has been a weekly columnist for USA Today since February 2002.
 She has written 12 books on computers and technology.

 Through her charitable trust, she sponsors a scholarship for students on her path, female CIS students at her alma mater, W. P. Carey School of Business at ASU.

 Radio broadcasting

 In the mid-1990s, Komando started the WestStar TalkRadio Network (now WestStar Multimedia) with her husband.
 They built their first studio in 1994.
 In 1994, ABC and CBS Radio passed on the show, saying a national radio show on the subject would be unsuccessful, as computers and the Internet were a fad.

 In 2015, the staff of WestStar moved into a $7.5 million, 24000 sqft multimedia facility with radio studios and production facilities for TV shows and podcasts.

-In 2016, Komando was the Keynote Speaker at the National Association of Broadcasters convention in Las Vegas.
+In 2016, Komando was the keynote speaker at the National Association of Broadcasters (NAB) convention in Las Vegas.

-In 2017, Komando was nominated for the National Association of Broadcasters (NAB) Marconi Radio Award in the Network/Syndicated Personality of the Year category.
+In 2017, Komando was nominated for the NAB Marconi Radio Award in the Network/Syndicated Personality of the Year category.

-In 2021, Komando was nominated and inducted into the National Radio Hall of Fame.
+In 2021, Komando was nominated and inducted into the Radio Hall of Fame.
 She had previously been nominated in 2018, 2019 and 2020.

 The Kim Komando radio show airs on more than 435 radio stations in the U.S. and in 177 countries on Armed Forces Radio.
 The Kim Komando television show premiered globally on Bloomberg TV on January 5, 2019.

 WestStar's radio offerings diversified into a number of other radio formats, among them: Your Weekend, an adult contemporary music program hosted by pianist Jim Brickman; Quiet Music, a smooth jazz program hosted by Nick Francis; Goddard's Gold and The '70s, classic hits/oldies programs hosted by Phoenix-area disc jockey Steve Goddard; and The Other Side with Steve Godfrey, a call-in talk show in which the title host attempted to communicate with spirits.
 As of 2020, WestStar continues to distribute Komando's two daily national radio shows and the weekend show and An American Christmas, an annual Christmas special produced by Mannheim Steamroller.